mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: Well I’m saying maybe he would have noticed the rock.
 Can we look at that and see that, or is that attaching to it?

 **Katagiri**: That is already the process of your mind, which is working.
 The rock and his toes completely are beings, as they really are.
-From moment to moment, completely beyond, prior to function of the mind, consciousness.
+From moment to moment: completely beyond, prior to function of the mind, consciousness.
 Toes, and his body, and rock – just there.
 If his mind was working before he struck his toes, maybe he wouldn’t have such an event.
 But already here, something.
 That means, rock as a being, beyond function of human mind.

 But how do they associate with each other?
 We don’t know.
 Because between the two, something connected.
 That connection is not something that happens right now.
 It’s really connected with the past, and future.
 That’s why it’s broad.

 That’s why if you don’t pay careful attention to your life, well, many things come up.
 That’s why all we have to do is, to use perfectly, with our best, fitting into the object.
 [Zazen](glossary#zazen), if we want to do zazen.
 And become one.